maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 25 Sep 2024_
+MaxiBlocks v1.9.7
+* Update: Added Theme tab to Template Library for future Theme templates.
+* Fix: Addressed responsive issues when breakpoints values were missing on frontend in some cases.
+* Fix: Restored "by relation" dropdown option for Dynamic Content.

 _Updates 19 Sep 2024_
 MaxiBlocks v1.9.6
 * Update: Introduced Bunny Fonts option as an alternative to Google Fonts.